Efficiently Computing Equilibria in Budget-Aggregation Games

-Hence, for most classes of utility functions studied in this paper, \Cref{thm:weighted} implies a pseudo-polytime algorithm for computing a NE in weighted budget-aggregation games.
-The case of binary symmetric separable strictly-convex utilities remains open.
-Moreover, it is open whether a NE in a weighted budget-aggregation game can be computed in time polynomial in $n$ and $m$, e.g., for Leontief utilities.
+We believe \Cref{lem:clones} can be extended to other classes of utilities.
+It would be interesting to characterize the set of utility functions for which \Cref{lem:clones} remains true.
+Moreover, it is open whether an NE in a weighted budget-aggregation game can be computed in time polynomial in $n$ and $m$ (rather than pseudo-polynomial), e.g., for Leontief preferences.